AmyJoT/AmyJoT/README.md

 - 🔭 I'm currently working on - Lots at Anaplan!
 The stuff I upload here is mostly just silly stuff & katas... nothing fancy!

-- 🌱 I’m currently learning - further honing my Rust and Typescript skills!
+- 🌱 I’m currently learning - further honing my Rust and Typescript skills... and maybe do a Kubernetes course at some point

--  🔨 Outside of my normal work - I love to solve tricky CI/CD problems and mentoring
+-  🔨 Outside of my normal work - I love to solve tricky CI/CD problems and mentor people

 - ⚡ Fun fact: I spend most of my free time crafting and making cosplay.
 I recently delivered a talk on the parallels between craft and engineering!